Solving Stochastic Orienteering Problems with Chance Constraints Using a GNN Powered Monte Carlo Tree Search

 \begin{quote} {\bf Stochastic Orienteering Problem with Chance Constraints (SOPCC)} With the notation introduced above, let $0< P_f < 1$ be an assigned failure bound.
 The SOPCC seeks to solve the following optimization problem:

 \end{quote}

-\emph{Remark:} since the random variables associated with the edges are assumed to be known, generating random samples for the cost $C(P)$ of a path $P$ is straightforward and does not necessitate computing the probability density function of $C(P)$.
+\emph{Remark:} Since the probability density functions of the random variables associated with the edges are assumed to be known, generating random samples for the cost $C(P)$ of a path $P$ is straightforward and does not necessitate computing the probability density function of $C(P)$.
 This is consistent with the assumptions usually made when using MCTS to solve planning problems \cite{gupta_running_2015}.

 The problem definition models a decision maker aiming at maximizing the reward collected along a path while remaining below the allotted budget.
 Because the cost of the path $C(P)$ is a random variable, the constraint can be satisfied only in probability, and this leads to the introduction of the chance constraint $\Pr[C(P^*)>B]\leq P_f.$